-1 The rate concerns exposures to Italian counterparties.
+$^{^1}$ The rate concerns exposures to Italian counterparties.
 The Bank of Italy has exercised the regulatory option set out in Article 130(2) of Directive 2013/36/EU (CRD IV) in order to exempt small and medium-sized Italian investment firms from the countercyclical capital buffer, also bearing in mind their relative systemic riskiness.

-2 For the technical details see, the Methodological Appendix.
+2 For the technical details, see the Methodological Appendix on page 4.